We don't know when emergencies will occur, so it’s always good time to consider emergency preparedness.

 Checking the compliance of all locations through frequent workplace inspections is another part of the emergency preparedness puzzle.

 An inspection will help uncover potential issues before they become an issue in an emergency, such as inventory that is not stored correctly or faulty electrical equipment.
 Findings should be recorded in an Audits & Inspections software system so that in an emergency, you know the compliance status of all your locations and can act appropriately.

 It goes without saying that effectively following up on all inadequate findings in a timely manner will go a long way in preparing individual sites for an emergency.

 Remember Murphy’s law?
 What can go wrong, will go wrong.
 It’s a fool-proof driver of emergency preparedness.

-In that respect, harnessing the creative minds of workers by getting them to come up with disaster scenarios can be extremely valuable – some ideas may be downright crazy, but that’s part of the fun; others will be worth planning for.
+In that respect, getting workers to come up with disaster scenarios can be extremely valuable.
+Some ideas may be downright crazy, but that’s part of the fun; others will be worth planning for.

 Emergency response and communicating the right information

 The response to hurricanes Harvey, Irma and Maria was an impressive coordination of agencies, businesses and civilians.